Jordanne Whiley

 Jordanne Joyce Whiley MBE (born 11 June 1992) is a British retired wheelchair tennis player.
-Aged 14, she became Britain's youngest ever national women's singles champion in wheelchair tennis.
+Aged 14, she became Britain's youngest national women's singles champion in wheelchair tennis.
 She has osteogenesis imperfecta as does her father, Keith, who was also a Paralympian and won a bronze medal in 1984 in New York.
-As well as the 2015 US Open in wheelchair singles, Whiley has won 9 Grand Slam doubles titles, and she & Japanese Yui Kamiji are the fourth team in women's wheelchair doubles (as well as the most recent players) to complete the Calendar Year Grand Slam.
+As well as the 2015 US Open in wheelchair singles, Whiley has won 12 Grand Slam doubles titles, and she and Japanese Yui Kamiji are the fourth team in women's wheelchair doubles (as well as the most recent players) to complete the Calendar Year Grand Slam.

 Whiley was appointed Member of the Order of the British Empire (MBE) in the 2015 Queens Birthday Honours list for services to wheelchair tennis.